Here's a quick overview of what's supported; scroll down for details.

 Half of our team are dedicated iPhone users, so rest assured, we ARE working on this.

-We currently expect to be able to offer iPhone support in early 2019, but as with any software in development, surprises happen and unexpected schedule changes come up, so we can't make that an official promise.
+We currently expect to be able to offer iPhone support in mid-2019 (yes, this was a change from our previous "early 2019" schedule).
+As with any software in development, surprises happen and unexpected schedule changes come up, so we can't make that an official promise.
 We do promise to make it happen as soon as we possibly can.

 To our precious (future) users on iPhone/iPad, we can promise this: It will be worth the wait.